 Is it Healthy to Write in a Journal?

 Journaling has proven benefits for mental health.
-There are many ways in which journaling can be used as an effective therapeutic tool for improving wellbeing, especially when combined with specific techniques such as reparenting exercises or shadow work journaling.
+There are many ways in which journaling can be used as an effective therapeutic tool for improving wellbeing, especially when combined with specific techniques such as exercises to heal the inner child or shadow work journaling.

 What Are the Benefits of Writing in a Journal?